Germany: Deadly blast hits Leverkusen chemical site | DW | 27.07.2021

-A blast followed by a fire hit a chemical industrial park in the western German city of Leverkusen Tuesday, leaving two dead and dozens injured.
+A blast followed by a fire hit a chemical industrial park in the western German city of Leverkusen Tuesday, leaving one dead and several injured.

 "We are deeply saddened by this tragic accident and the death of an employee," Chempark site operator Currenta said in a statement.